Geonkick-Synthesizer/geonkick/README.md

 * Platforms:
      - GNU/Linux [i]
 * Deploy:
-  - GPLv2 source code with CMake build system
+  - GPLv2 source code with CMake build system [i]
-* Documentation
+  - Documentation
       - How to build and install from source
       - Some technical insights of how the synthesizer is working and is built
-  - User guide
+      * User guide
+      * FAQ
+      * Tutorial
-  - FAQ
+  - Functional manual tests
+  - Build and test on: Debian, Ubuntu, Fedora and KXStudio

+Note: The realease of version 1.0 will not provide install packages.
+      This maybe addeed later after the release.